Committees — Set 6

 Correct Answer: D. Economic Capital Framework

-This committee decided on the size of the reserve capital that the RBI should maintain.
-It recommended that a part of the RBI's surplus should be transferred to the government.
-This was to help the government meet its fiscal targets without compromising RBI's stability.
+• **Economic Capital Framework** = The Vimal Jalan Committee (2019) decided on the size of reserve capital the RBI should maintain and recommended transferring part of its surplus to the government. • **Fiscal support** — This was to help the government meet fiscal targets without compromising RBI's financial stability. • 💡 Wrong-option analysis: Foreign Reserves: managed by RBI under FEMA; Monetary Policy: set by Monetary Policy Committee; Banking Supervision: function of RBI's Department of Banking Supervision.

 The Bhagwati Committee (1997) gave a report on which market activity?